Academy Conversion to Romero Catholic Academy Trust.

 After conversion, the school will not be reliant on local authority for support, instead the Trust will provide that support and challenge.
 Schools will be supported to work together to raise standards.
 There will also be access to a Trust-based Catholic Initial Teaching Training Hub which will provided trainee teachers, professional development courses and support for schools in the areas they need.
 The Trust can operate more flexibly and decisions taken more quickly using the CEO and the Central Team to react more quickly than is possible with a Local Authority.

 As a part of a multi academy trust, schools can access capital funding more easily.
 This will be managed for schools by the CFO, working with school business managers.
+School improvement funds are increasingly directed thorough Multi Academy Trust.

 Will the school remain part of the Salford Diocese?